 Walking through the streets of Rabat or Tunis, you’ll see many men and women donning Western clothes.

-It is quite easy; just look at the robes or headgear, as these are unique to each country.
+It is pretty easy; look at the robes or headgear, as these are unique to each country.

 Arabic Clothing in Morocco

-Most Moroccans still wear the djellaba, a flowing and comfortable unisex hooded tunic with long sleeves.
+Most Moroccans still wear the djellaba, a flowing, comfortable, unisex hooded tunic with long sleeves.

 Part of the national heritage, djellaba, is made in bright colors for women and earth tones.